Friedie History, Family Crest & Coats of Arms

 Early Origins of the Friedie family

-Another 257 words (18 lines of text) covering the years 1167, 1214, 1510, 1600 and 1463 are included under the topic Early Friedie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Friedie research.
+Another 129 words (9 lines of text) covering the years 1167, 1214, 1510, 1600 and 1463 are included under the topic Early Friedie History in all our PDF Extended History products and printed products wherever possible.

 Friedie Spelling Variations